systemjs/systemjs/docs/config-api.md

 ```

-Map will also apply to subpaths making it suitable for package folders as well:
+In addition, a map also applies to any subpaths, making it suitable for package folders as well:

 ```javascript
 System.config({